selnekovic-mxl/sgtm-shell-scripts-azure/README.md

 ## Updating containers (new revision)

-After initial deployment, you may need to deploy a new revision of your sGTM container (e.g. after config changes or updates).
+After initial deployment, you may need to deploy a new revision of your sGTM container (e.g. after sGTM docker image updates).

 ### Navigate to Container Apps